-The lobster roll is a summer favorite, but it invites debate.
-There are two kinds of lobster rolls, and two very staunch camps supporting each type.
-There’s Maine style, with a light dressing of mayonnaise, and Connecticut style, served warm with melted butter.
+The lobster roll is an iconic summer sandwich, but it invites debate.
+There are two kinds of lobster rolls, each with very staunch camps supporting them.
+The Maine style is served cold, with a light dressing of mayonnaise, and the Connecticut style is served warm with melted butter.
 Which one is your pick?
 Read on for more about this iconic sandwich – and make your own.

 And our little secret?
 We added hickory smoked bacon, because we find the rich, smoky flavor and crunchy texture are just what a lobster roll needs.
 Really, what isn’t better with bacon?